SpluoSplatus/Vanilla-Refresh/.github/ISSUE_TEMPLATE/other.md

 ---
-name: Enhancement / Other
+name: Enhancement
-about: Creates a blank issue with no template.
-Use if not reporting a bug.
+about: Creates a blank issue tagged with the enhancement label.
 title: ''
-labels: ''
+labels: 'enhancements'
 assignees: ''

 ---